kalpeshmohanta/devops-static-web-app/README.md

 # Project Setup and Deployment Guide

-This guide provides step-by-step instructions for setting up and deploying the application using Docker, Jenkins, SonarQube, Trivy, and Kubernetes.
+This guide provides step-by-step instructions for setting up and deploying the application using Docker, Jenkins, SonarQube, Trivy, prometheus, grafana and Kubernetes.

+## Phase 1: Create Infrastructure using Terraform
+1. **Create jenkins server**
+    - Create jenkins server and its all components using terraform
+2. **Create Bastion-EKS Cluster**
+    - Create EKS cluster and its all components using terraform
+    - Install `unzip`, `kubectl`, `helm` and `aws cli` on the bastion server to access the EKS cluster securely.
+3. **Command**
+    - `terraform init` to initialize terraform
+    - `terraform validate` to validate the configuration
+    - `terraform plan` to generate a plan
+    - `terraform apply` to apply the plan

-## Phase 1: Docker Setup
+## Phase 2: Docker Setup

-### Step: Install Docker and Run the App Using a Container
+### Step: Install Docker on Jenkins Server

-1. **Set up Docker on the EC2 instance:**
+1. **Set up Docker on the Jenkins instance:**

     ```bash
     sudo apt-get update
     sudo apt-get install docker.io -y
-    sudo usermod -aG docker $USER  # Replace with your system's username, e.g., 'ubuntu'
+    sudo usermod -aG docker $USER  # Add system user to docker group
     newgrp docker
-    sudo chmod 777 /var/run/docker.sock
+    sudo chmod 777 /var/run/docker.sock # Add permissions to docker socket
     ```

-2. **Set the Docker Container Restart Policy:**

-    ```bash
-    # Use when creating the container:
-    docker run -d --restart unless-stopped <image_name>

-    # Use when updating an existing container:
-    docker update --restart unless-stopped <container_name_or_id>
-    ```

-3. **Ensure Docker Service Starts on Boot:**
+2. **Ensure Docker Service Starts on Boot:**

     ```bash
     # Enabled by default, but you can verify